Skip to Content

 Representing Plaintiff Classes in Difficult Litigation

 When numerous people are injured or suffer a loss in the same or similar ways, the process of seeking compensation for all of them can get complicated and extensive.
-If the injured parties can be banded together into a class, though, the collective plaintiff class can seek compensation through one lawsuit which is known as a class action lawsuit.
+If the injured parties can be banded together into a class, though, the collective plaintiff class can seek compensation through one lawsuit, which is known as a class action lawsuit.

 If you think you can join a class action lawsuit or start one as a lead plaintiff or class representative, come to Hilliard Law for help.
 Our Chicago class action lawsuit lawyers have extensive experience representing plaintiff classes in complex and high-stakes cases against powerful defendants like healthcare groups, corporations, financial institutions, and more.
-Please keep in mind that class action lawsuits are different from a typical individual claim, so you should only work with a law firm that is familiar with its specific details and steps like we do.
+Please keep in mind that class action lawsuits are different from a typical individual claim, so you should only work with a law firm that is familiar with its specific details and steps, as we are.
 We can handle cases involving consumer fraud, product liability, personal injury, and even antitrust laws, so you can feel confident leaving your class action lawsuit case with us, no matter what happened and what is on the line.

-For all the help you need with a class action lawsuit in Chicago, call today.
+For all the help you need with a class action lawsuit in Chicago, call (312) 535-7883.
 We can start with a no-cost, no-obligation case evaluation.

 Different Types of Class Action Lawsuits